obrin/udacity-maps-api/readme.md

 Udacity Neighborhood map project

 ###Overview
-The map covers the top 10 foursquare locations in Washington DC.
+The map covers the top 10 foursquare locations in Washington DC.<br>
-The project was built using knockout.js MVVM pattern, jquery, google maps api, foursquare venue api.
+The project was built using knockout.js MVVM pattern, jquery, google maps api, foursquare venue api.<br>
-This project can be view at (http://projects.jordanyong.com/udacity-maps-api)
+This project can be view at http://projects.jordanyong.com/udacity-maps-api

 ###Features
 - Google Maps API